Bolorts/rl-course-ss22/Lab_2.md

 ### Task:
 - Create a new file and use the slippery environment of `FrozenLake`, i.e. `env = gym.make("FrozenLake-v1", is_slippery=True)`
 - Implemente the `policy iteration algorithm` that we saw in the lecture to finde the best policy.
-Hint: You can access the transition probabilty matrix of the environemtn via `env.env.P`.
+Hint: You can access the transition probabilty matrix of the environemnt with `env.env.P` , all states with `env.env.nS` and all actions with `env.env.nA`.